“`xml

 Install it in Settings.

-Then, go to Settings > General > Software Update to download the beta.
+Then, just go to Settings > General > Software Update to download that beta.

-Make sure your device is charged and connected to Wi-Fi before starting the install.
+And don’t forget, your device should be charged and connected to Wi-Fi for a smooth install.